Henry Ford Health System Behavioral Health Services

 Henry Ford Health System Behavioral Health Services - Detroit, MI

-Henry Ford Health System Behavioral Health Services is a dual diagnosis treatment facility located at 1 Ford Place, Suite 1-c in the 48202 zip code in Detroit, MI.
+Henry Ford Health System Behavioral Health Services is an addiction and mental health rehab center located at 1 Ford Place, Suite 1-c in the 48202 zip code in Detroit, MI.
 It is operated by a private non-profit organization.
-Henry Ford Health System Behavioral Health Services provides administers naltrexone, prescribes suboxone and buprenorphine maintenance.
-Some of the treatment approaches used by Henry Ford Health System Behavioral Health Services include dialectical behavior therapy, anger management and motivational interviewing.
-Henry Ford Health System Behavioral Health Services provides regular outpatient treatment, outpatient services and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides residential substance use treatment and inpatient treatment for dual diagnosis.
-Other addiction treatment offered includes treatment for internet use disorder, gambling disorder treatment and treatment for non-substance use addiction disorder.
+Henry Ford Health System Behavioral Health Services provides relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription.
+Some of the treatment approaches used by Henry Ford Health System Behavioral Health Services include DBT, brief intervention services and anger management.
+Henry Ford Health System Behavioral Health Services provides outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment program and outpatient treatment.
+It also provides residential substance abuse treatment and inpatient treatment for dual diagnosis.
+Other addiction treatment offered includes general addiction disorder treatment, treatment for internet use disorder and treatment for gambling disorder.

 Address: 1 Ford Place, Suite 1-C, Detroit, MI 48202